pagalvin/tsbook/chapter05_ComplexTypes.md

 # Complex Types

 ## What's Covered
 We're going to start off this chapter by introducing TypeScript _interfaces_.
+This chapter examines interfaces in the context of JavaScript "data" objects and their fields.
 As many of you know, interfaces play an over-sized role in many common design patterns (think SOLID[^1]).
 We will talk about interfaces in that context in [[chapter 7?]].
-This chapter examines interfaces in the context of JavaScript objects and their fields.

 TypeScript provides other more advanced typing support that you've likely seen in C# and Java.
 This chapter covers some of them, including[^1]: